 A run chart can be used to plot data you are collecting to try to understand variation in a process, or to monitor the impact you are making throughout a PDSA cycle.

-You can add a horizontal line through the centre of you chart to show the (median) average of your measure.
+Simple ways to add more meaning!
+You can add a horizontal line through the centre of you chart to show the (Median) average of your measure.
 You should then be able to see how you are doing over time.
 It is as simple as that.

 We have created a really simple template for a run chart which you can download here Template-Run_Charts_v06